A church for all

 Our Lord and Saviour Jesus Christ, God manifest in the flesh, is the sole and absolute authority in all matters pertaining to faith and practice, as revealed in the Holy Scriptures, and that each Church has liberty, under the guidance of the Holy Spirit, to interpret and administer His laws.

 Christian Baptism is the immersion in water into the Name of the Father, the Son, and the Holy Spirit, of those who have professed repentance towards God and faith in our Lord Jesus Christ who 'died for our sins according to the Scriptures; was buried, and rose again the third day'.

 It is the duty of every disciple to bear personal witness to the Gospel of Jesus Christ, and to take part in the evangelisation of the world.

-Our minister, Leigh Greenwood, joined us in September 2018, moving to Leicester with her husband and young son.
-She was previously minister-in-training with Revive Baptist Church in Leeds and has a Bachelor of Divinity from the University of London and a Master of Arts in Theology from the University of Durham.
+Rev Leigh Greenwood joined us in September 2018, moving to Leicester with her husband and young son, since which time they have been joined by a daughter.
+She was previously minister-in-training with Revive Baptist Church in Leeds, and has a Bachelor of Divinity from the University of London and a Master of Arts in Theology from the University of Durham.
 She is passionate about the church being a place of welcome and inclusion and has a particular interest in mental health and wellbeing.
 She also has a keen interest in the links between theology and popular culture and is an enthusiastic convert to the contemplative and imaginative styles of Ignatian Spirituality.
-Alongside her role at SBC, Leigh is Baptist chaplain at the Chaplaincy to the University of Leicester, co-convener of the South Leicester Christian Partnership, and a co-opted member of the Baptist Ministers' Fellowship committee.
+Alongside her role at SBC, Leigh is Baptist chaplain at the Chaplaincy to the University of Leicester, co-convenor of the South Leicester Christian Partnership, and a co-opted member of the Baptist Ministers' Fellowship committee.